SciML/Catalyst.jl/docs/src/catalyst_functionality/compositional_modeling.md

 ## Compartment-based models
 Finally, let's see how we can make a compartment-based model.
 Let's create a simple eukaryotic gene expression model with negative feedback by protein dimers.
-Transcription and gene inhibition by the protein dimer occur in the nucleus, translation and dimerization occur in the cytosol, and nuclear import and export reactions couple the two compartments.
+Transcription and gene inhibition by the protein dimer occurs in the nucleus, translation and dimerization occur in the cytosol, and nuclear import and export reactions couple the two compartments.
 We'll include volume parameters for the nucleus and cytosol, and assume we are working with species